Mets Owner Says Team Will Spend, But Doubts Are Raised

 I never thought the Wilpons were cheap.
 I thought they didn’t always spend wisely and gave Omar Minaya almost carte blanche to bring in whoever he wanted.
 The Wilpons once were spending over $140 million in payroll and meted out generous contracts to guys like Oliver Perez, Johan Santana, Luis Castillo, Jason Bay, Francisco Rodriguez, Billy Wagner, Tom Glavine and Pedro Martinez.
-All of those players cashed in while the Mets fared as well as a bet on the Kentucky Derby.

 That’s not being cheap.

 They also gave long-term contracts early in their careers to Jose Reyes and David Wright when they could have had them for much cheaper.
 That was good business.

 Also, don’t forget lesser tier contracts to guys like Scott Schoeneweis, Moises Alou, Orlando Hernandez, Guillermo Mota and Julio Franco.
 That’s more misguided than cheap.

 Wilpon’s name was on all those checks, so let’s dispense of the notion they aren’t willing to spend.
 Isn’t going after Michael Bourn some indication?